rjferna/BigQueryAutomationApplication/README.md

 ## Bigquery Metadata Utility Objects

-The Framework is utilizing a handful of BigQuery tables in the `dw-metadata-utilites` project which holds a dataset called `metadata-utilities`.
+The automation is utilizing a handful of BigQuery tables in the `dw-metadata-utilites` project which holds the dataset `metadata-utilities`.
-A user will enter data source connection information, data ingestionsion configuration, and column details into the SQL tables.
-The user can then execute the python controller script with the required data ingestion arguements which help identify the data source we are accessing and data we are attempting to extract.
+A user will enter data source connection information, data ingestions configuration, and column details into the SQL tables.
+The user can then execute the python controller script with the required data ingestion arguements which help identify the source we are accessing for data extraction.
 The controller script will then pull the required data ingestion details from the `metadata-utilities` tables and begin extraction from the data source, writing the data into the target GCP storage.

 As the controller script runs, a log file is generated detailing each action taken by the controller script.
 As well as the Start & End datetimestamps of the workflow